Pierre Garçon: San Francisco 49ers

 On September 10, 2017, in his 49ers debut, Garçon had six receptions for 81 yards in the season opening 23–3 loss to the Carolina Panthers.
+In Week 3, against the Rams, he had seven receptions for 142 yards in the 41–39 loss.
 He started the first eight games of the season recording 40 catches for 500 yards before suffering a neck injury.
 He was placed on injured reserve on November 4, 2017.

 On December 11, 2018, Garçon was placed on injured reserve for the second year in a row after undergoing knee surgery.
 He finished the season with 24 receptions for 286 yards and one touchdown.

 On February 14, 2019, the 49ers declined the option on Garçon's contract, making him a free agent at the start of the new league year.